Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 For most people, this means you are putting your betta under stress by exposing him to cold water temps.
 A drop to 65 degrees at night may not seem like much to you, but for a fish that thrives in warmer water, it is very stressful.
 Even if it is warm in the daytime, at night the temperature in a one-gallon will drop almost as quickly as the air temp.

 There are some nano heaters and small heaters designed for bowls.
 My advice is to use them with caution in any tank under five gallons.
 You must monitor your water temperature closely to make sure they aren’t raising it too much.
 Just as cold water can be stressful or deadly for bettas, so can water that is much too warm.

 When it comes to tropical aquariums, the larger the tank the easier it is to maintain water temperatures.
 With a tiny one-gallon tank the deck is stacked against you, and your betta will suffer for it.

 Would you keep a dog in a closet?
 If you fed him and took him for a walk a couple of times a day he’d probably be fine, right?
 Maybe get a glass door for the closet so you can see him in here.

-People often ask me why their Betta fish is swimming up and down the side of the tank.
-This is called glass surfing, and it typically means a fish is very unhappy in his surroundings and trying to get out of that situation.
-He’s not trying to get out of the tank of course, but simply trying to swim somewhere else where conditions may be better.
+People often ask me why their betta fish is swimming up and down the side of the tank.
+This is called glass surfing, and it typically means a fish is very unhappy in its surroundings and trying to get out of that situation.
+He’s not trying to get out of the tank of course but simply trying to swim somewhere else where conditions may be better.